sekithas/mood-matching-music/README.md

 - `static/styles.css`: Custom CSS for styling the app, including background images, animated text, table layout, and responsive design.
 - `static/js/favorites.js`: JavaScript code for adding songs to favorites without needing to reload page (AJAX) and having a timeout for the success message.
 - `static/js/spotify_embed.js`: JavaScript code to display the preview in a separate container, only when the user wants, just below the preview button.
 Helped prevent 429, Too Many Requests.
+- `static/js/mood.js`: JavaScript code to update live song table when the user types the artist/song name into search bar.

 ## Design Choices
 - While databases were considered for favorites, sessions was chosen instead of databases because of its simplicity in implementation in a personal app.